phitter-hub/docs-phitter-kernel/docs/documentation/fit/discrete/discrete_results.md

 ### Get sum squared error by `id_distribution`

-If you want to have the sum squared error (SSE) of your distribution use the method `.get_sse()` that has the following parameters:
+To have the sum squared error (SSE) of your distribution use the method `.get_sse()` that has the following parameters:

 `id_distribution (str)`: Name of the distribution that you need.